Teen Titans Go! To the Movies

 Teen Titans Go!
-To the Movies is a 2018 American animated superhero musical comedy film featuring the DC Comics superhero team, the Teen Titans.
+To the Movies is a 2018 American animated superhero comedy film featuring the DC Comics superhero team, the Teen Titans.
 Based on the Cartoon Network animated television series Teen Titans Go!, it was produced by Warner Bros.
-Animation and DC Entertainment and distributed by Warner Bros.
+Animation and DC Entertainment, and distributed by Warner Bros.
 Pictures.
-The film was directed by Peter Rida Michail and Aaron Horvath and written by Michael Jelenic and Horvath.
+The film was directed by Peter Rida Michail and Aaron Horvath from a script Horvath wrote with Michael Jelenic.
 It features the voices of Greg Cipes, Scott Menville, Khary Payton, Tara Strong, and Hynden Walch, reprising their respective roles from the series, while Will Arnett and Kristen Bell join the cast, with the former serving as a producer.

 Taking place during the events of the fifth season of the television series, the film follows the Teen Titans, who attempt to have a movie made about them in Hollywood while dealing with supervillain Slade.
 Warner Bros.
 Pictures first announced the film in September 2017 with the series' voice cast set to reprise their roles.
 Arnett and Bell were added to the cast in leading roles a month later.

 Teen Titans Go!
-To the Movies premiered in the TCL Chinese Theatre on July 22, 2018, and was theatrically released by Warner Bros.
-Pictures in the United States on July 27, 2018.
+To the Movies premiered in the TCL Chinese Theatre on July 22, 2018, and was theatrically released in the United States on July 27, 2018.
 It grossed $52.1 million worldwide on a $10 million budget.
 It received positive reviews from critics, who praised the story, humor, music, and entertainment value.
 This is one of the posthumous releases for longtime DC producer Benjamin Melniker, who died five months before its release.